giannan-mods/bondage-framework/README.md

 3. Bondage: New system that locks equipment in place.
 Things such as the Denial Belt, Slave Collar, Cursed Necklace, and Orgasm Belt, are now pieces of bondage that enemies may attempt to lock onto party members.
 They can be removed by struggling, with the assistance of other party members, or using a Lockpick, or Holy Water, depending on the restraint.

+4. Dialogue Replacements: Some states will change the way your party members speak, and they will be reflected on the image that accompanies said dialogue.

-4. Afflictions: A skill type dedicated to long-lasting (maybe even permanent) negative status effects.
+5. Afflictions: A skill type dedicated to long-lasting (maybe even permanent) negative status effects.
 More and more passives will be added to the framework with time, so other mods can assign them based on their own criteria.

-5. Miscellaneous: Several other minor changes have been made to the base game, to make it more flexible for future mods, or just better (in my personal opinion).
+6. Miscellaneous: Several other minor changes have been made to the base game, to make it more flexible for future mods, or just better (in my personal opinion).

 You can see a complete breakdown of all additions and changes to the game in the `CHANGELOG.md` file.